gerald1248/who-needs-users-slides/deck/slides.combined.md.txt

 <aside class="notes" data-markdown>
 However, the control afforded by the multitenant plugin was not deemed sufficient.
 Instead, the upstream project adopted a solution quite close to the declarative policy approach Red Hat proposed next.

+The key difference is that the isolation boundary is no longer the namespace but the pod.
 </aside>

 # AUDIT {bg=#fff44d}